-Start Save button: Press the Start Save button to record all the measurements being made.
-You will then be offered the choice (buttons) of storing the data to the Internal "DiskOnChip" (solid state drive) memory or an External USB flash drive.
-Data stored to the internal memory can subsequently be transferred to an external USB flash drive using the Backup Data button in the Instrument tab (see section 3.7.10).
-The internal memory used has a capacity of at least 32Mbytes; this will accommodate approximately 1,300,000 PRT readings or about 30 days of continuous logging at the fastest rate.
+Start Save button: Press Start Save to record all the measurements being made.
+You will then be offered the choice (buttons) of storing the data to the Internal memory (solid state drive) or an External USB flash drive.
+Data stored to the internal memory is preserved when power is removed and can subsequently be transferred to an external USB flash drive using the Backup Data button in the Instrument tab (see section 3.7.10).
+The internal memory has a capacity of at least 1.8 GBytes, which will accommodate more than 70 million PRT readings or more than 4.5 years of continuous logging at the fastest rate.
 Select the destination for the data to open an Alpha-Numeric Keyboard window and enter a filename.
-An automatically incrementing default name will appear in the entry box, press OK to accept this or use the backspace and alpha-numeric keys to enter your preferred filename.
+An automatically incrementing default name (based on the last filename used) will appear in the entry box, press OK to accept this or use the backspace and alpha-numeric keys to enter your preferred filename.
 If you try to use a filename that has already been used, you will have to enter the password to proceed (see section 3.11 for details on password protection).
 The Shift key toggles the alpha keys between upper and lower case.
-The indicator by the Start Save button in the Single tab shows whether readings are being recorded to a file.
+The indicator by the Start Save button shows whether readings are being recorded to a file.
 The measurements are written to the file in comma delimited ASCII text form allowing easy importation into Microsoft ExcelTM or other applications.